nathanycho/piggy-bank/README.md

 ## Summary

-This will be my first time creating CRUD app on my own - linking front-end, back-end, and databases!

-## Goals

-Create a budgeting app that with customized login, input, and summary capabilities.
+A budgeting app that with login functionality for customized input and financial summary capabilities.